23 Best Breeds of Rabbit Price in India

 Havana Rabbit

-The Havana rabbit breed is a lovely breed that is recognized by the American Rabbit Breeders Club in five color types.
-They are lovely show rabbits with a great shiny coats and good body conformation.
+The Havana rabbit breed is a lovely breed recognized by the American Rabbit Breeders Club in five colour types.
+They are beautiful show rabbits with a great shiny coat and good body conformation.
 They also make very nice pets with their sweet natures.

 Havana Rabbit